What a Female Mid-Life Crisis Looks Like

-Now the career-minded woman's life path more closely resemble a man's, shifting aspirations with the turn of each decade of their lives.
+Now the career-minded woman's life path more closely resembles a man's, shifting aspirations with the turn of each decade of their lives.
 Yet the reasons for the shifts differ for women.1

 These women have not faced a crisis, but they are facing a mid-life quest for identity.

 This quest might even endure into their 50s and 60s as circumstances change and desires surface.

 It is possible that women without careers go through significant explorations each decade as well.
 However, self-sufficient women fall down a deeper rabbit hole.
 Mirroring Maslow's hierarchy of human needs, these women feel the muscle of meeting their needs of safety, sustainability and status on their own.
 And since the 1960s, many of these women grew up with the message, "You can accomplish anything."
 This all adds up to a restless craving to realize their potential.